ljmartin/Missing_label_problem/Part_2/README.md

 * already calculated data from `run_comparison.py` in `comparison_full`

-* `negatives.csv` which we use to show that 0.01 % (not fraction) of ligands predicted by the label correlation matrix approach are actual known negatives.
+* `negatives.csv` which we use to show that only 0.01 % of ligands predicted by the label correlation matrix approach are actual known negatives.